amrittkprem/multi-llm-Prediction-prompt/README.md

 ## 📊 Observed Behavior

-- Match outcome (win/draw/loss) predictions may achieve moderate accuracy in some cases, as the models often converge toward public consensus and betting market sentiment.
+- Match outcome (win/draw/loss) predictions may achieve high accuracy in some cases, as the models often converge toward public consensus and betting market sentiment.
 - Exact score predictions tend to be highly unreliable, which is expected given the inherent difficulty of scoreline forecasting and the lack of statistical calibration.

 ---